ned-kelly/docker-multicontainer-libretime/README.md

  - TCP:8001 & TCP:8002 (Remote access for Master & Source inputs - **NB: This allows open access to Libretime, use with caution or via a VPN.**

 You might want to use something like [This "Caddy" Docker Container](https://github.com/abiosoft/caddy-docker) to proxy pass to Apache with an automatic signed SSL certificate thanks to Lets Encrypt...

+## Icecast Google Analytics

+If you want to send the data from your Icecast Streams to Google Analytics (so number of listeners, most popular streams/bitrates etc - please see the docker-[icecast-google-analytics](https://github.com/ned-kelly/docker-icecast-google-analytics) project, which can be integrated to your cluster.

 ## Customising & scripting your deployment